 Take your chance to combine your curiosity of France with your love of chocolate at the Salon du Chocolate yearly trade fair for the international chocolate industry!
 It’ll feature chocolate statues, free tastings, chocolate fountains and a fashion chocolate show at Paris Porte de Versailles.

-Not all your city breaks need to be a plane ride away, head somewhere closer to home for an autumn getaway with the Cotswolds: possibly the cutest cottage-based area for a cosy yet scenic weekend!
+Not all your city breaks need to be a plane ride away so head somewhere closer to home for an autumn getaway with the Cotswolds: possibly the cutest cottage-based area for a cosy yet scenic weekend!

 Immerse yourself in the history at one of the many Cotswolds’ Museums and with ‘Wolds’ meaning ‘gentle hills’, you can expect a peaceful and serene getaway to a picturesque landscape of hidden river valleys and distinctive market towns and villages!